r5py/r5py/docs/user-guide/user-manual/travel-time-matrices.md

 myst_nb.glue("matrix_length", matrix_length, display=False)
 ```

-:::{dropdown} A note about transit travel times and travel time windows
+:::{admonition} A note about transit travel times and travel time windows
-:open:
-:color: light
-:margin: 1 5 0 0
+:class: attention

 With transit travel times, individuals can face (sometimes significantly)
 different total travel times depending on when they start their journey.
 For